MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Exemptions: Passwords for the sites listed in [PasswordProtectionLoginURLs](#passwordprotectionloginurls) and [PasswordProtectionChangePasswordURL](#passwordprotectionchangepasswordurl), as well as for the sites listed in [SmartScreenAllowListDomains](#smartscreenallowlistdomains), will not trigger a password-protection warning.

-Set to 'PasswordProtectionWarningOff' (0) to not show password protection warningss.
+Set to 'PasswordProtectionWarningOff' to not show password protection warningss.

-Set to 'PasswordProtectionWarningOnPasswordReuse' (1) to show password protection warnings when the user reuses their protected password on a non-allowlisted site.
+Set to 'PasswordProtectionWarningOnPasswordReuse' to show password protection warnings when the user reuses their protected password on a non-allowlisted site.

 If you disable or don't configure this policy, then the warning trigger is not shown.

+Policy options mapping:

-* 0 = Password protection warning is off.
+* PasswordProtectionWarningOff (0) = Password protection warning is off

-* 1 = Password protection warning is triggered by password reuse.
+* PasswordProtectionWarningOnPasswordReuse (1) = Password protection warning is triggered by password reuse

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes